saulpw/visidata/README.md

 ## Install latest release

 This will install both:
-  - the usual `vd` with the vdsql plugin available (use `-f ibis` to use Ibis instead of builtin loaders),
+  - the usual `vd` with the vdsql plugin available (use `-f vdsql` to use Ibis instead of builtin loaders),
-  - the `vdsql` script that acts identically to `vd` but will use Ibis instead of the builtin loader.
+  - the `vdsql` script that acts identically to `vd` but will use Ibis instead of VisiData's builtin loader.

     pip install vdsql